eclipse-platform/eclipse.platform.swt/bundles/org.eclipse.swt/Readme.Win32.md

 * In Eclipse, in the binary project org.eclipse.swt.win32.win32.x86_64, right click on build.xml:
 * Run As -> Ant Build ...
-* on the Targets tab check the build_libraries target  (it should be the only one check for just the natives).
+* On the Targets tab check the build_libraries target  (it should be the only one check for just the natives).
 * On the JRE tab select "Run in the same JRE as the workspace"
 * On the Refresh tab check "Refresh resources upon completion" to refresh your workspace after running the build; this ensures that Eclipse will pick up the fresh binaries
 * Press the "Run" button to begin.